bryanmcnett/aabo/README.md

 ```

 ![Pre-existing AABB to AABO](images/pragmatic_post.png)

+In 3D the above needs 7 planes, and is equivalent to a 3D AABB.
+In all tests I made, this *7-Sided AABB* outperforms
+the 6-Sided AABB, because it almost always stops after comparing 4 planes, instead of 6.

 This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.